Prosopographia Imperii Romani: Second edition

 The implementation of a second edition was last updated in 1933 for publication in Berlin.
 The first booklet of the second edition was led by Edmund Groag and Arthur Stein who brought together the letters A and B. The publication was interrupted by World War II while working on the letter F (1943).
 From 1952 they took the direction of Stein and then Leiva Petersen.
-After German unification the project found a new dynamic.
-It was from then on led by K. Wachtel.
-The fascicle concerning the letter S was then published in 2006, and T in 2009.
+After German unification, the project was then led by K. Wachtel but from 1993 by Werner Eck.
+The final fascicle, for U/V–Z, was published in 2015.
 The index of names and people integral to the PIR was in the meantime made searchable on the website of the PIR.

 Volume 2 of the PIR includes notes for all the well-known Roman senators, the nobles, and some civil servants not of equestrian rank, such as manumitted imperial freedmen who are attested in the literary tradition.
-Entries in the PIR are indexed by the initial letter of the name, then by the number of the entry, i.e. Tiberius Claudius Pompeianus corresponds to the entry PIR^{2} C 973: the 973rd entry under the letter C.
+Entries in the PIR are indexed by the initial letter of the name, then by the number of the entry, e.g. Tiberius Claudius Pompeianus is cited as PIR^{2} C 973 (the 973rd entry under the letter C).